 Keeping records of the number and type of biosecurity inspections undertaken and any incursions that are detected is vital for accurate reporting.
-In turn this forms the basis of regular biosecurity reviews that are necessary to ensure that policies remain fit for purpose (Fig. 11).
+In turn this forms the basis of regular biosecurity reviews that are necessary to ensure that policies remain fit for purpose (Fig. 8).

-Figure 11.
+Figure 8.
 Biosecurity cycle

 All visitors have a responsibility to undertake biosecurity checks and report findings.
-Findings are typically reported to the Government Officer who collates this information and reports to the Environment Manage and Operations Manager.
-The Environment Officer will chair a Biosecurity Working Group which will act as the forum for reviewing policy, ensuring that procedures are in place to mitigate biosecurity threats facing the Territory.
+Findings are typically reported to the Government Officer who collates this information and reports to the Head of Environment and Operations Manager.

+The Head of Environment will chair a Biosecurity Working Group which will act as the forum for reviewing policy, ensuring that procedures are in place to mitigate biosecurity threats facing the Territory.
 Any significant changes in policy are discussed with stakeholders and signed off by the Chief Executive Officer.